 Morning: Our Study Guide, an experienced archaeologist, will introduce us to the archaeology and anthropology of Ancestral Puebloans.
 After class, we’ll board the motorcoach and depart for the Indian Pueblo Cultural Center.

-Afternoon: Self-guided explorations at the Indian Pueblo Cultural Center, which preserves and perpetuates Pueblo culture through tribally curated exhibits.
+Afternoon: The Indian Pueblo Cultural Center preserves and perpetuates Pueblo culture through tribally curated exhibits.
 The museum on the lower level showcases the history, culture and arts of the Pueblo people of New Mexico in two permanent exhibitions.
 Next, we'll ride to Petroglyph National Monument, one of the largest petroglyph sites in North America.
 Four-to-seven centuries ago, the Rio Grande's Pueblo people carved symbols and images into the boulders along the volcanic escarpment known as the West Mesa.
-Spanish settlers followed suit, and depictions of crosses and horses lay side-by-side with those of suns, spirals, birds, animals and figures of hump-backed flute players.
+Later, Spanish and American settlers followed suit, and depictions of crosses and horses lie side-by-side with those of suns, spirals, birds, animals and figures of hump-backed flute players.

-Evening: Sometimes called the anthropology of astronomy, archaeoastronomy is the study of astronomical practices and related legends and lore including religious beliefs and world views in ancient cultures.
-The ancestral Pueblo people of northwestern New Mexico studied the heavens and incorporated celestial events into their lives a thousand years ago.
-Much as some have speculated about the uses of Stonehenge, the Puebloans had a comprehension of geometry in relation to solar and lunar cycles that helped them orient their constructions to align with equinoxes and solstices.
+Evening: Our Study Guide will introduce us to the topic of archaeoastronomy.
+Sometimes called the anthropology of astronomy, archaeoastronomy is the study of astronomical practices and related legends and lore including religious beliefs and world views in ancient cultures.
+The Ancestral Pueblo people of northwestern New Mexico studied the heavens and incorporated celestial events into their lives a thousand years ago.
+These Puebloans had a comprehension of geometry in relation to solar and lunar cycles that helped them orient their constructions to record equinoxes and solstices.

-Activity note: Getting on/off motorcoach and schoolbus; driving 230 miles for 4 1/2 hours over the course of the day; hiking up to 3 miles on paved, unpaved, sometimes uneven terrain with some elevation gains.
+Activity note: Getting on/off coach; traveling 230 miles for 4 1/2 hours over the course of the day; hiking up to 3 miles on paved, unpaved, sometimes uneven terrain with some elevation gains.
 Bring water bottle, sunscreen, hat, walking sticks if needed.